playfulprogramming/playfulprogramming/content/blog/making-an-angular-blog-with-scully/index.md

 ];
 ```

 That's it!
-Now if you go to `localhost:4200/blog` you should see the `blog works!` message and on the `/blog/asdf` route, you should see `blog-post works!`.
+Now, if you go to `localhost:4200/blog`, you should see the `blog works!` message and on the `/blog/asdf` route, you should see `blog-post works!`.
 With this, we should be able to move onto the next steps!

 ## The Markdown Files {#frontmatter}

-To start off, let's create a new folder at the root of your project called `blog`.
+To start, let's create a new folder at the root of your project called `blog`.
 It's in this root folder that we'll add our markdown files that our blog posts will live in.
 Let's create a new markdown file under `/blog/test-post.md`.

 ```markdown
 ---